-- Preserving and Strengthening Raptor Populations: We will continue to monitor our nests, band falcons, consult on nestboxes and habitat for a variety of species, provide input on conservation issues, and work with federal and state wildlife agencies to benefit of birds of prey.
+- Preserving and Strengthening Raptor Populations: Despite the rain and lower hatching success this year, we banded 72 falcons in 2018.
+We will continue to monitor our nests, band falcons, consult on nestboxes and habitat for a variety of species, provide input on conservation issues, and work with federal and state wildlife agencies to benefit of birds of prey.
 We are also looking at ways to strengthen existing partnerships and build new ones.
 How can we connect our passionate followers with organizations looking for volunteers?
 How can we work closer with our utility and industry partners on providing or improving habitat for the many birds that nest on or use utility land and water in other ways?
 How can we advocate for birds of prey?
 We have done a lot, but we can do more.
 We stand on the shoulders of giants!

 - Connecting People with the Natural World: John upped the ante on our cameras!
-We are currently providing top-notch, HD, ads-free streams through Explore, and the opportunity for live chat through Ustream.
+We are currently providing top-notch, HD, ads-free streams through Explore, and streams plus live chat at our website.
 John's current camera installations are also letting us take a look at life outside our nests - an important part of understanding and caring for the eagles and falcons we watch.
 A challenge for me: how do we develop quantifiable data from the thousands of hours of footage and anecdotes we've collected?
 Our knowledge has already changed since we first began watching the eagles (remember eagles are always monogamous?), but there is so much more to learn!

 - I am thankful for our amazing volunteers.
 In addition to your incredible work, my life is better for having known you.
 I've said it before and I'll say it again...your work makes us the best site on the web!